AnanyaRahaman/LLMs_SQL_Understading/README.md

 query workloads, recent work has shown that more complex, longer queries with multiple joins and multiple predicate conditions incur higher execution costs.
-* Query equivalence: Two syntactically different queries are considered equivalent if they return the same result for all database instances.
+* Query equivalence: Two syntactically different queries are considered equivalent if they return the same result for all database instances.
 This is important for query optimization, and query recommendation, where simpler query representations can facilitate faster execution times.
 We evaluate query equivalence